 Is the financial services industry the most common use case?

 At the moment yes, just because of blockchain’s history with cryptocurrencies and so the fintech sector is an obvious connection.
 However, I think we’ll start to see more focus around blockchain in other industries as more opportunities for its application are discovered.
+Some of the opportunities are outlined in this mobile megatrends whitepaper.
+Given Waracle’s work in the fintech sector, they are well placed to speak about financial services and technology.
+Why not contact Waracle to learn more about fintech?

 There are so many cool opportunities – what do you think is the most exciting?